xoolive/traffic/docs/index.rst

 Source code on `github <https://github.com/xoolive/traffic>`_

-The traffic library helps working with common sources of air traffic data.
+The traffic library helps to work with common sources of air traffic data.

 Its main purpose is to provide data analysis methods commonly applied to trajectories and airspaces.
 When a specific function is not provided,